jasonrudolph/one-rep-max/README.md

 ClojureScript One is hard to classify.
 It is not a library or a framework.
 It is more like a classroom, a laboratory or a starter kit.
-Frameworks limit you to a specific way of the thinking.
+Frameworks limit you to a specific way of thinking.
 Libraries attempt to do something for you.
 We hope that this project will help you to think of things that no one has ever thought of and empower you to do things that you may not have thought possible.
 But most of all,